ComputeCanada/magic_castle/docs/README.md

 for you.

-Modifying any of these variables after the cluster is built will only affects the type of instances associated with the variable at next `terraform apply`.
+Modifying any of these variables after the cluster is built will only affects the type of instances associated with the variables at next `terraform apply`.

 ### 4.7 Storage: type, home_size, project_size, scratch_size